Locally recoverable codes on surfaces: Introduction

 An explicit construction of optimal LR codes with $n \le q$ is given in \cite{TamoBarg2014}.
 There are known upper bounds for the length of LR codes and some general existence theorems \cite{Guruswami2018}.
 One of the purposes of this paper is to explicitly construct longer optimal LR codes.

 The LR codes we construct have the property that the sets $J_i \cup \{i\}$ form a partition of $\{1,\ldots, n\}$ but not every LR code has this property.
-The proof of \eqref{dist-bound} in general is quite complicated but for LR codes with this property we can give the following simple proof:
+We end this subsection by giving a simple proof of \eqref{dist-bound} for LR codes with this property.

+\begin{theorem} Consider an [n,k,d]-LR code of locality $r$ {whose recovery sets $J_i$ have the property that the union of the sets} $J_i \cup \{i\}$ form a partition of $\{1,\ldots, n\}$.
+Then \eqref{dist-bound} holds. \end{theorem}

-Note that the recovery map for any coordinate on inputs all equal to $0$ is $0$, since the zero vector is a codeword.
+\begin{proof} Note that the recovery map for any coordinate on inputs all equal to $0$ is $0$, since the zero vector is a codeword.
 Now take $b = \lceil k/r \rceil - 1$ so $br <k$ and choose $b$ disjoint sets of the form $J_i \cup \{i\}$ and set the $r$ coordinates indexed by each $J_i$ from this choice to $0$.
 In addition, choose $k-1-br$ coordinates outside the union of the chosen $J_i \cup \{i\}$ and set them equal to $0$ as well.
 Thus, a total of $k-1$ conditions are imposed and there exists a non-zero codeword satisfying them all as our code has dimension $k$.
 But this non-zero codeword also has zero $i$-th coordinates for all of the chosen $J_i \cup \{i\}$.
 This gives us $b$ additional zero coordinates.
-Hence the weight of this codeword is at most $n -(k-1)-b = n -k -\lceil k/r \rceil +2$.
+Hence the weight of this codeword is at most $n -(k-1)-b = n -k -\lceil k/r \rceil +2$. \end{proof}